-The story of Mi Mama’s Tortillas starts with Josephine Martinez.
-Born in Mexico in 1919, she first moved to Western Nebraska with her parents Julien and Helena in 1921.
-The family worked in the sugar beet fields before making their way to South Omaha.
-Josephine and her husband Michael Ramirez found work in the meatpacking plants where they earned enough money to buy a house and raise a family of their own.
+The story of what may be Omaha’s favorite tortilla brand starts in 1919 after Josephine Martinez moved from Mexico to western Nebraska with her parents.
+The Martinez family including parents Julien and Helena began working in the sugar beet fields before making their way to South Omaha.
+As Josephine grew older, she found work in the meatpacking plants where she and her husband, Michael Ramirez saved enough money to buy a house and start a family of their own.

-The matriarch of the family of six, Josephine sold food to help build Our Lady of Guadalupe Catholic Church.
-Despite barely earning enough for themselves, the Ramirez family and Josephine in particular always looked for ways to help the less fortunate.
-That included carrying bags full of tacos, enchiladas and other food to give away at the packinghouse where she worked.
+The matriarch of a family of six, Josephine sold food to help build Our Lady of Guadalupe Catholic Church.
+Despite barely earning enough for themselves, the Ramirez family, and Josephine in particular, always looked for ways to help the less fortunate.
+This included carrying bags full of tacos, enchiladas, and other food to give away at the packinghouse where she worked.

-Daughter Marcella and her husband Bob Hedlund used her mother’s recipe to create one of Omaha’s favorite tortillas in 1983.
-Originally located at 24th and F Streets, the company started by producing less than 200 tortillas per day.
-They began selling the tortillas to friends and family members in the restaurant and grocery businesses.
-As the company expanded, they moved to larger building at 23rd and N Streets.
+Daughter Marcella and her husband, Bob Hedlund, used her mother’s recipe to create one of Omaha’s favorite tortillas in 1983.
+Originally located at 24th and F Streets, the company began by producing fewer than 200 tortillas per day.
+They sold tortillas to friends and family members in the restaurant and grocery businesses.
+As the company expanded, they moved to a larger building at 23rd and N Streets.

-By the time they moved, the family opened a grocery store that became Nena’s Mexican Products & Groceries.
-From that store, Josephine setup a hot plate in the back and handed out free food to the hungry.
-That store later was renamed as Nena’s Zamora Market and moved to 4901 S 24th Street.
-Nena would also become a partner in the business before leaving to run the grocery store.
-The generosity of their mother inspired both of her daughters, Marcella and Mary, to follow her lead by donating not only food but time, money and leads to new immigrants looking for jobs.
+By the time of that move, the family had opened a grocery store that became Nena’s Mexican Products & Groceries.
+From that store, Josephine set up a hot plate in the back and handed out free food to the hungry.
+The store was later renamed Nena’s Zamora Market and moved to 4901 S. 24th Street.
+Nena also became a partner in the tortilla business before leaving to focus on running the grocery store.
+The generosity of their mother inspired both of her daughters, Marcella and Mary, to follow her lead by donating not only food but also time, money, and job leads to new immigrants.

 Omaha’s participation in the Community Development Block Grant program allowed the company to expand even further after receiving $250,000 in federal funds.
-Mi Mama’s used the money to relocate to its current home at 828 S 17th Street which had been Central Transfer and Distributing Company.
-As a part of the move, they renovated the former truck terminal and turned it into a tortilla factory that was also used for shipping, receiving and storage.
+Mi Mama’s used the money to relocate to its current home at 828 S. 17th Street, which had previously been the Central Transfer and Distributing Company.
+As part of the move, they renovated the former truck terminal and turned it into a tortilla factory that also handled shipping, receiving, and storage.

-The grant money was also allowed Mi Mama’s to triple its workforce and allowed it to sell both its hard and soft tortillas to other states such as Iowa, Minnesota, Illinois, Kansas, Colorado, Oklahoma, South Dakota, Missouri and Texas.
-They also produced tortillas for ConAgra Foods which later started its own tortilla business in 1992.
+The grant money also allowed Mi Mama’s to triple its workforce and expand sales of both hard and soft tortillas to other states, including Iowa, Minnesota, Illinois, Kansas, Colorado, Oklahoma, South Dakota, Missouri, and Texas.
+The company also produced tortillas for ConAgra Foods, which later started its own tortilla business in 1992.

-Despite the increased competition from ConAgra and others, Mi Mama’s said it was confident that it produced some of the best tortillas in the country and would continue to focus on quality even though larger companies created tortillas more quickly and spent more on advertising.
+Despite increased competition from ConAgra and others, Mi Mama’s remained confident that it produced some of the best tortillas in the country and continued to focus on quality, even as larger companies produced tortillas more quickly and spent more on advertising.

-Josephine, the woman whose recipe became profitable beyond her wildest dreams passed away in 2001.
-Prior to a stroke in 1990, she could be found helping at the Mi Mama’s factory as well as at the grocery store.
-The company’s founders, Marcella passed away one year later in 2002 followed by her husband Bob in 2014.
+Josephine, the woman whose recipe became profitable beyond her wildest dreams, passed away in 2001.
+Prior to suffering a stroke in 1990, she could often be found helping at both the Mi Mama’s factory and the grocery store.
+Marcella passed away one year later in 2002, followed by her husband Bob in 2014.

-More than 40 years after it started as a small business in South Omaha that produced less than 200 tortillas per day, it produced as many as 900,000 per day in 2010.
-It has withstood the competition from ConAgra and others and continues to distribute to 10 states nationwide.
-Not only that but it has been recognized as one of Omaha’s favorite brands multiple times and Omaha Public Schools even began using its tortillas in 2024.
+More than 40 years after starting as a small business in South Omaha producing fewer than 200 tortillas per day, Mi Mama’s was producing as many as 900,000 tortillas daily by 2010.
+It has withstood competition from ConAgra and others and continues to distribute to 10 states nationwide.
+It has also been recognized multiple times as one of Omaha’s favorite brands, and Omaha Public Schools began using its tortillas in 2024.

 More pictures